Designs with materials from CLIP STUDIO ASSETS

 - VECTOR DRAFT -

-- DECORATION BRUSH -
+- DECORATING BRUSH -

 Creating the rule is easy, first we have to locate the vector layer that we want to convert into a rule.
-Now, we right click on it and choose the options: Ruler/ Vignette > Rule from vectors.
+Now, we right click on it and choose the options: Ruler/Vignette > Rule from vectors.

-So far I finish with the collage using the materials and brushes.
+Here I finish with the collage using the materials and brushes.
 The result is:

 • IMAGE MATERIALS WITH BACKGROUND